dougsweetser/Q/docs/Math/equivalence_classes.md

 Notice that there is one line that divides space-time.
 The equivalence classes all are straight.

-For space, the equivalnce relation isolates the imaginary values:
+For space, the equivalence relation isolates the imaginary values:

 ![](../images/Math/equivalence_classes/equivalence_right_and_left.png)